 "Joico's line of Color Butters is very easy to use," Henry explains.
 "Plus, being that Katy was already blonde, the entire process from start to finish only took about 30 minutes."

-1. Mix 1/4 ounces of Joico's Color Butter in Pink with 2 ounces of Joico's Blonde Life Conditioner ($19) Tip: diluting with a healthy conditioner provides a softer pastel color payoff.
+1. Mix 1/4 ounces of Joico's Color Butter in Pink with 2 ounces of Joico's Blonde Life Conditioner ($19)

 2. Apply the mixture evenly to clean, wet hair, let it sit for 10 minutes, and then rinse.

 Like Perry, Lucy Hale has shown her true artistic stripes through many a hair transformation.
 She's been dark brunette, blonde, and back again more times than we can count.
 So although she had been sporting a near-black shade of brown for months, we took notice when the singer and actress slowly started to lighten her strands.
 Most recently, however, her go-to hair guru Kristin Ess made a rose-hued statement using her own line of temporary tints, which you can conveniently pick up at Target.
 (Although, it is just recommended for pre-lightened or highlighted strands like Hale's.)

 1. Apply the temporary spray in the shower on wet, clean strands.
 (For more intense pigment, you'll want to spritz it on towel-dried hair, and for more of a pastel look, spray it directly onto your sopping wet strands—the wetter your hair is, the less it will absorb.)

 2. After it's been evenly distributed to your liking, let it sit in the hair for one to two minutes before rinsing it out and following it up with your favorite hair mask for maximum shine.